Eagle River, Wisconsin: Airport

 Eagle River is served by the Eagle River Union Airport (KEGV), which serves as a landing spot for seasonal home owners.
 Located just northwest of the city, the airport handles approximately 12,000 operations per year, with roughly 87% general aviation and 13% air taxi.
-The airport has a 5,000-ft asphalt primary runway with approved LOC/DME and GPS approaches (Runway 4-22), a 3,400-ft asphalt crosswind runway (Runway 13-31) and a helipad.
+The airport has a 5,000-ft asphalt primary runway with approved GPS and LOC/DME approaches (Runway 4-22), a 3,400-ft asphalt crosswind runway (Runway 13-31) and a helipad.

-The nearest commercial airport is located 30 miles south in Rhinelander, WI.
+The nearest commercial airport is located 30 miles southwest in Rhinelander, Wisconsin.